Indian Navy: Exploration

 The Indian Navy regularly conducts adventure expeditions.
 The sailing ship and training vessel began circumnavigating the world on 23 January 2003, intending to foster good relations with various other nations; she returned to India in May 2004 after visiting 36 ports in 18 nations.

 Lt.
 Cdr.
 M. S. Kohli led the Indian Navy's first successful expedition to Mount Everest in 1965; the Navy's ensign was again flown atop Everest on 19 May 2004 by a similar expedition.
 Another Navy team also successfully scaled Everest from the north face, a technically more challenging route.
 The expedition was led by Cdr Satyabrata Dam of the submarine arm.
 Cdr.
 Dam is a mountaineer of international repute and has climbed many mountains including the Patagonias, the Alps among others.
 In 2017, to commemorate 50 years of the Navy's first expedition in 1965, a team set off to climb Mount Everest.

 An Indian Navy team comprising 11 members successfully completed an expedition to the Arctic pole.
 To prepare, they first traveled to Iceland, where they attempted to summit a peak.
 The team next flew to eastern Greenland; in the Kulusuk and Angmassalik areas, they used Inuit boats to navigate the region's ice-choked fjords.
 They crossed northward across the Arctic Circle, reaching seventy degrees North on skis.
 The team scaled an unnamed peak of height 11000 ft and named it Indian Peak.

 The Indian Naval ensign first flew in Antarctica in 1981.
 The Indian Navy succeeded in Mission Dakshin Dhruv 2006 by traversing to the South Pole on skis.
 With this historic expedition, they have set the record for being the first military team to have successfully completed a ski traverse to the Geographic South Pole.
 Also, three of the ten member team—the expedition leader—Cdr.
-Satyabrata Dam, leading medical assistants Rakesh Kumar and Vikas Kumar are now among the few people in the world to have visited the two poles and summited Mt.
-Everest.
-Indian Navy became the first organisation to reach the poles and Mt.
-Everest.
+Satyabrata Dam, leading medical assistants Rakesh Kumar and Vikas Kumar are now among the few people in the world to have visited the two poles and summited Mount Everest.
+Indian Navy became the first organisation to reach the poles and Mount Everest.
 Cdr.
 Dilip Donde completed the first solo circumnavigation by an Indian citizen on 22 May 2010.
 Cdr.
 Abhilash Tomy became the first Indian to complete a solo, non-stop circumnavigation of the world on a sailboat not fitted with any technology or navigational aids.

 Navika Sagar Parikrama (lit.
 'Sailors' Sea Circumambulation') was a circumnavigation of the globe by female officers of the Indian Navy.
 The six-member all-woman team circumnavigated and managed the whole operation in their first-ever global journey, with their ship that lasted 254 days.
 Navika Sagar Parikrama II is led by two women officers.